Soil-crack whipsnake: Habitat and ecology

 This snake is mostly diurnal, using flat rocks, fallen timber, debris, rock crevices, deep soil crack, grass clumps and animal burrows for shelter. they prefer biomes of open forests, woodlands or shrubland that have plenty of grass and shrubs to live amongst. they're main food source is small lizards and snakes which they chase and hunt.

+The whipsnakes ecology has been specifically adapted to hunt prey which is fast moving.
+As there has been little study conducted on Demansia rimicola, it is often compared to other species of Demansia such as D. torquata, as their ecology seems to be very similar.
+When studying the ovulation of these animals, it was found that female reproductive cycles are strongly seasonal and will often ovulate in spring.
+In terms of body size, males seem to be larger in Eastern species of Demansia and this has strong to correlation to the idea of superiority within the species.
+It has been previously suggested that the main type of prey for Demansia is lizards, however it has been recently investigated that approximately 27% of their diet consists of vertebrate prey such as frogs.
+This is surprising especially considering the drier habitats which they live in.
+Whipsnakes have a unique style of hunting involving visually locating their prey of a daytime, and then hunting them of an evening when they are inactive usually by scent.

 Conservation

 The soil-crack whipsnake is a vulnerable animal which faces a few major threats.
 Grazing and cultivation tend to destroy their habitat, soil cracks and fallen timber.
 Predation from foxes and cats can also become a major issue and, although they are of least concern, a lack of knowledge and management of these possible threats can quickly cause a decline in numbers.

 Controlling pests such as goats, foxes and cats can help to stop predation as well as grazing from the goats.
 To regenerate and retain habitat, stock intensities can be reduced or exclude grazing to help vegetation regrow and cultivation should be restricted around remnant habitats.
 It is key to retain the grassland they live in which can be achieved by ensuring the full cycle of grass development such as seed setting and tussock formation.
 Stop the removal of stick and leaf litter, understory shrubs and fallen logs as habitat for the species, other types of habitat to maintain include species of Triodia and any nesting sites or food sources.
 These strategies are important to boost this species since it is still listed as vulnerable.